bs-community/blessing-skin-manual/man/en/setup.md

 ## Enter Setup Wizard

 Open your website with `https://example.com/setup`.
-If you encountered "404 Not Found", you should configure URL rewrite correctly.
+If you encountered "404 Not Found", you should go back to previous step and  configure URL rewrite correctly.

 If everything goes well, you will see the welcome page.
 Just follow the wizard to finish the setup.